mikumeda/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/recoverable-items-folder/clean-up-deleted-items.md

    - **SubstrateHolds**: Contains hard-deleted items from Teams and other cloud-based apps that have been preserved by a retention policy or other type of hold.
 This subfolder isn't visible to end-users.

-3. Use the **New-ComplianceSearch** cmdlet (in Security & Compliance Center PowerShell) or use the Content Search tool in the Microsoft Purview compliance portal to create a content search that returns items from the target user's Recoverable Items folder.
+3. Use the **New-ComplianceSearch** cmdlet (in Security & Compliance PowerShell) or use the Content Search tool in the Microsoft Purview compliance portal to create a content search that returns items from the target user's Recoverable Items folder.
 You can do this by including the FolderId in the search query for all subfolders that you want to search.
 For example, the following query returns all messages in the Purges and eDiscoveryHolds subfolders:

    ```text
    folderid:<folder ID of Purges subfolder> OR folderid:<folder ID of DiscoveryHolds subfolder>